Tanyel-Bariser/Rock-Paper-Scissors/README.md

 Also (in Eclipse) make sure the Java compliance level is set for Java 8.
 To do this go to Window->Preferences->Java->Compiler then set the "Compiler compliance level:" to 1.8 then go to Window->Preferences->Java->Installed JREs and click the check box labelled jre1.8.0_25 then click OK and do the full build when prompted.

-Dependencies gathered by Maven are via the pom.xml file include: junit 4.10 testFX 3.1.2 mockito-all 1.9.5
+Dependencies gathered by Maven are via the pom.xml file and include: junit 4.10 testFX 3.1.2 mockito-all 1.9.5